 On Thursday, I checked mountain-foreacast.com for some peaks in the Adirondacks.
 I saw the forecast for the summits was going to be 50 mph (80 kph) with temperatures around 45°F (7°C).
 With wind chill factored in, that would feel like 33°F (0.4°C).

 For Saturday, the wind was forecast to be 10 mph (16 kph) with temperatures around 20°F (-7°C).
 With wind chill factored in, that would feel like 9°F (-13°C).
 That’s a little cold.

 I chose the cold.

-Planning ahead with due diligence is a crucial hiking skill, especially for mountain hikes where the risk of a life-threatening injury is significant — doubly so in cold conditions.
+Planning ahead with due diligence is a crucial hiking skill, especially for mountain hikes where the risk of life-threatening injury is significant — doubly so in cold conditions.
 (Read How Cold is Too Cold to Hike?)

-The cold itself doesn’t worry me much.
+The cold itself doesn’t worry me.
 I only start to get nervous when temperatures get below 5°F (-15°C).
-Below that limit, I’m likely to rethink things, and perhaps reschedule my hike for a warmer day.
+Below that limit, I’m likely to rethink my hike plan and reschedule it for a warmer day.

 But seeing a forecast for winds in the 45-50 mph range gave me pause.
 And it made me wonder…